skapral/pragmaticobjects/oo-inference/README.md

 }
 ```

-3. Build the project
+5. Build the project

 During the project build, sources for inferred class (`UserInferred`) and inferred alias (`GithubUser`) for the
 defined inference will automatically be generated.

-4. Use generated sources
+6. Use generated sources.
+The behavior of `GithubUser` will be inferred from the original `GithubUserInference`, but for outer code
+it looks and feels like an ordinary `User`'s implementation.

 ```java
 public class App {